codyebberson/wglt-roguelike-tutorial/README.md

 Most of this exercise is provided for free by WGLT.
 The main task is to initialize the WGLT library.

+### Part 2 - The generic Entity, the render functions, and the map

+Almost everything is provided for free by WGLT.
+Added some test walls to the otherwise empty map.

 ## Credits:
 * Art from [Scroll-o-Sprites](https://www.reddit.com/r/roguelikedev/comments/1dmbxr/art_scrollosprites/)